-Performance dropping is unavoidable since noises are introduced into graph to perturb graph structures \cite{performance-dropping}.
-However, with the development of graph contrastive learning techniques \cite{gcc, graphcl, infograph, dgi, dsgc, mvgrl, gca}, such techniques can facilitate invariant representation learning and identifying critical structural semantics for augmented graphs along with rigorous theoretical and emprical analysis \cite{graphcl, gca}.
-Because the process to achieve graph structural differential privacy introduced in previous section meets the definition of graph augmentations, we can utilise graph contrastive learning to acquire invariant representation of those augmented graphs to relief the performance dropping brought by introducing noises.
+A performance drop in graph learning is unavoidable when noise is introduced into a graph to perturb the graph structure \cite{performance-dropping}.
+However, various GCL techniques \cite{graphcl, dsgc, mvgrl, dgi, gca, gcc} have been developed that can facilitate the learning of invariant representations and the identification of critical structural semantics for augmented graphs, supported by rigorous theoretical and empirical analysis \cite{graphcl, gca}.
+Because the process of achieving graph-structural DP introduced in the previous section satisfies the definition of graph augmentation, we can utilize GCL to extract invariant representations from such noise-augmented graphs in order to mitigate the performance drop caused by the introduction of noise.

-We first consider the scenario that conducting graph contrastive learning for augmented graphs on single client.
-As shown in Fig \ref{fig:cl}, the whole process can be roughly broken down into six parts:
+We first consider the scenario of conducting GCL with augmented graphs on a single client.
+As shown in Fig. \ref{fig:cl}, the whole process can be roughly broken down into six steps:

-(1) \textbf{Training batch partitioning.} Every client possess a graph dataset $\mathcal{\mathcal{G}}=\{G_0, G_1, ..., G_n\}$ locally.
-It is unlikely for the local model to train on all of the data simultaneously.
-Following the practical experiences that are widely used by most machine learning methods, we first need to determine the batch size $m$ to partition the entire local dataset to form training batches $\mathcal{\mathcal{G}}_b\subseteq\mathcal{\mathcal{G}}$, where $||\mathcal{\mathcal{G}}_b||=m$.
-Moreover, according to many graph contrastive learning methods \cite{graphcl, dsgc, gcc}, having negative contrasting samples to formulate negative pairs is mandatory to fulfill the graph contrastive learning process.
-We can follow the settings adopted by \cite{graphcl, dsgc} to sample negative contrasting samples from the same training batch in which the positive sample is.
-However, if the model on local device is trained in a streaming manner, in which case $m=1$, such a method will no longer work.
-We address this limitation in the step (3).
+(1) \textbf{Training batch partitioning.} Each client possesses a local graph dataset $\mathcal{\mathcal{G}}=\{G_0, G_1, ..., G_n\}$.
+It is unlikely that the local model can be trained on all of the data simultaneously.
+In accordance with practical experience, we first need to determine the batch size $m$ to be used in partitioning the local dataset into training batches $\mathcal{\mathcal{G}}_b\subseteq\mathcal{\mathcal{G}}$, where $||\mathcal{\mathcal{G}}_b||=m$, at each client.
+Moreover, in many GCL methods \cite{graphcl, dsgc, gcc}, having negative contrasting samples with which to formulate negative pairs is mandatory to complete the GCL process.
+We can follow \cite{graphcl, dsgc} in sampling negative contrasting samples from the same training batch to which the positive sample belongs.
+However, if the model on a local device is trained in a streaming manner \cite{stream}, meaning that $m=1$, this method will no longer work.
+We address this limitation in step (3).